pasqal-io/pasqal-cloud/README.md

 sdk = SDK(username=username, group_id=group_id)
 > Please, enter your password:

-""" Method 3: Use a token.
+""" Method 3: Use a token
-    If you already know your token, you can directly pass it as an argument.
+    If you already know your token, you can directly pass it as an argument using the following method.
 """
+class NewTokenProvider(TokenProvider):
+    def _query_token(self):
+        # Custom token query that will be validated by the API Calls later.
+        return {
+            "access_token": "some_token",
+            "id_token": "id_token",
+            "scope": "openid profile email",
+            "expires_in": 86400,
+            "token_type": "Bearer"
+        }

-sdk = SDK(token_provider=token, group_id=group_id)
+sdk = SDK(token_provider=NewTokenProvider, group_id=group_id)
 ```

 If you want to redefine the APIs used by the SDK, please, do the following.